Jared Connaughton: Post-retirement

 Connaughton now is an athletics coach at Fort Worth Country Day School, coaching cross country and track and field.
-Through his work there, he has led the boys track and field team to their first SPC Championship Team title in over 40 years, and the girls to their first a second SPC Championship Team titles ever (2022-2024).
+Through his work there, he has led the boys track and field team to their first SPC (Southwest Preparatory Conference) Championship Team titles in over 40 years.
+The first title was earned in 2023 and again in 2025.
+The girls team won back-to-back conference titles in 2023 & 2024.